Double Celebration! Hina Khan Bakes Cake For Rocky On His Birthday; The Couple Dance Their Heart Out

 Hina Organises Grand Birthday Bash For Rocky

 Hina threw a grand party for the birthday boy Rocky and made his birthday a memorable one!
-Sharing the picture of star-shaped cake, Hina wrote, "Home made cake for birthday boy @rockyj1." - (sic)
+Sharing a picture of a star-shaped cake, Hina wrote, "Home made cake for birthday boy @rockyj1." - (sic)

 Rocky Thanks Hina

-Rocky shared a picture and thanked his lady-love.
+Rocky shared a picture and thanked his lady love.
 He wrote, "Thanks my love @realhinakhan for being in my life.
 And for the PARTY." - (sic)

 Priyank & Benafsha At Rocky B’day Party